 3 Adding Carousel Schema on Taxonomy Pages

 You can add carousel Schema to your categories/tags/any taxonomy pages by using Rank Math’s Schema Generator.
-Carousel Schema can be added to your taxonomy pages (that have items of the same Schema type) by following the exact steps as shown below.
+Carousel Schema can be added to your taxonomy pages (with items of the same Schema type) by following the exact steps below.

 3.1 Edit the Archive Page